Hero image

 (0)

-Click here for a full listing of all my Scratch Projects In this project, students create their own Music Player with levels of menus for different categories of music.
+HUGE REDUCTION on all Scratch v2 resources.
+In this project, students create their own Music Player with levels of menus for different categories of music.
 The corresponding music tracks can then be uploaded.
 There are many sites offering Scratch Projects.
 However, many tend to be like recipes - students almost mechanically enter code and create “delicious cakes”, without learning a lot about Scratch.
 My goal is to get students to create a fun project, and at the same time learn how the instructions work and fit together.
 I use the following approach: - break the project into manageable chunks - present “pseudo-code” for each chunk - provide the Scratch commands to implement the pseudo-code, but jumbled up In this way, students learn about pseudo-code (an important part of coding), and have to understand the Scratch instructions in order to sequence them correctly to match the pseudo-code.
 The lessons comprise: 1. a PowerPoint with instructions 2. a Word document with the instruction slides printed 2 to a page as a handout 3. accompanying Scratch files for teachers that match each stage of the project ALL my postings are FULLY “classroom-tested”, and continually updated.
 But there is always the possibility of error and room for improvement, so please provide constructive feedback.

 SCRATCH - animate your worst joke ever!